abhishekunique/weirdl_franka_interface/README.md

 ## TODO
 Resolve 'Get called buffer size' which repeatedly prints a growing buffer size to the terminal log.
 Doesn't seem to affect functionality but Sasha didn't see it

+Make it so we can vary image size as a flag to robot-env

+go to rest, rename to randomize position, just take some random actions at center

+clean up get observation, just return all info and remove viz and demo collection flags

+Add demo collection script to repo